 We supported the Sheikh Yassin Boys School in several ways, including: hosted Afghanistan Education Day Celebration ceremony; hosted a teacher-training meeting before the start of the new school year; and provided new books to the students

 We thank the RAF for their generous grant and to all donors contributing to support our school programs!

 There were 647 students enrolled at A4T’s Schools in Sheikh Yassin in 2010: 423 boys attend 1st to 8th grades at the school’s two-shifts per day, and 118 girls attend six Girls Home Schools from first to fifth grade

-Earlier in the summer, new volleyball, cricket and badminton equipment was purchased for all students, and jump ropes as well!
+Below are are the 3 newly repaired classrooms (a new roof, plastered/painted walls and ceilings), enabling the rooms to be used by our students.
+Earlier in the summer new volleyball, cricket and badminton equipment was purchased for all students, and jump ropes as well!
 In August machinery helped grade a large flat area for a ‘sport court’ in the school’s yard so that the above sports could be played.